 Costs Based on the Types of AI Agents

-Not all AI agents are built the same and neither are their price tags.
+Not all AI agents are built the same.
+A basic conversational agent (smart FAQ with RAG) now starts at $8K–$25K, with monthly running costs of $500–$2K.
 What you’ll spend depends heavily on the type of agent you’re developing and the complexity it brings to the table.
 Here’s a breakdown to help you align features with budget:

-Use this table as a starting point to frame internal conversations or vendor discussions.
-If your agent needs to reason, retrieve data, or coordinate with other agents, you’re no longer in prototype territory you’re building infrastructure.
+Use this table as a starting point to frame internal conversations or vendor discussions around the true cost of AI agents.
+If your agent needs to reason, retrieve data, or coordinate with other agents, you’re no longer in prototype territory; you’re building infrastructure

 Factors Affecting AI Agent Development Cost

-Model Development & Training: This phase involves selecting the right foundation model (like GPT-4 or Claude), preparing quality training data, and fine-tuning it to your domain.
+- Model Development & Training: This phase involves selecting the right foundation model (GPT-4o / GPT-4o mini, Claude Sonnet 4, Claude 3.5 Haiku, Gemini 2.0 Flash each with different cost-performance tradeoffs per tier), preparing quality training data, and fine-tuning it to your domain.
 Costs rise with model complexity and performance demands.

 Your AI agent’s cost depends on how far you go in each of these areas.
 A basic deployment might skip MLOps or advanced memory systems an enterprise-grade agent can’t.
 Be clear about your must-haves early; it’s the difference between a $15K MVP and a $250K production system.